 Dr. Vaughn is a member of the Veterinary Emergency and Critical Care Society, American Veterinary Medical Association, and the Oregon Veterinary Medical Association.
 His professional interests include emergency medicine, soft tissue surgery, and geriatric medicine.

 His hobbies include fishing, SCUBA diving, cooking, gardening, and doing just about anything that gets him outdoors.
-At home, Dr. Vaughn enjoys spending time with his wife Cassie, daughter Piper, two dogs, Carter and Coleman, and his cat, Kitten Kat.
+At home, Dr. Vaughn enjoys spending time with his wife Cassie, daughter Piper, son Logan, two dogs, Carter and Theo, and his cat, Kitten Kat.

 Ali is a Pactific Northwesterner born and bred.
 Although born in Washington, she moved to the Willamette Valley at age 10 and hasn’t left since!
 After graduating from OSU with a Vocal Performance Degree in Opera, Ali illogically (but luckily!) found the job she always wanted when she began working at All Creatures Great and Small.
 She is currently taking classes and working toward becoming a certified Veterinary Technician.

-On her days off you can usually find her at a dog park with her two pups Booth and Henry, putting her degree to good use with the Corvallis Repertory Singers, or at a coffee shop browsing the local shelter websites trying to pair up all her friends with homeless fur-babies.
 Having owned everything from Goldfish to Great Danes (and most things in between…), she loves all shapes and sizes of animals and plans to rescue as many as she can in her lifetime.
+Her current rescues include a “boxador” named Booth and a handsome black cat, Fezzik.

 Leslie is originally from Virginia but has been proud to call the Pacific Northwest her home for the last 10 years.
 She joined the ACGS team in January 2016.
 She spent her first few “adult” years as a music educator upon Graduation from Marshall University (Go Herd!) but it was after she moved to Oregon that she found her true passion: working with animals.
 She has worked in the veterinary field since 2009, including several years in emergency medicine, and is thrilled to continue her journey at All Creatures Great & Small Veterinary Clinic.
 Leslie shares her home in Corvallis with her fiancé Jason and her four cats Stinky, Xander, Cordelia & Willow.
 In her spare time she enjoys gardening, reading and dining out at fun, new places!